forseti-security/forseti-security/_news/2019-09-17-deprecate-python-installer.md

 Forseti Community,

-We’ve heard from many of our customers that Forseti’s Deployment Manager-based upgrade path was slow and inefficient, and we are focusing on delivering a faster, simpler, and more consistent experience with Terraform.
+We’ve heard from many of our customers that Forseti’s Deployment Manager-based upgrade path was slow and inefficient, so we're focusing on delivering a faster, simpler, and more consistent experience with Terraform.

 Starting with Forseti Security v2.22.0, Forseti will support Terraform as the